rrmckinney/fwx-wind/docs/source/code.md

 const int chipSelect = 10; // pin with sd card connected
 ```

-Setup file for data to be written to.
+And setup a file for data to be written to.

 ```
 static char fileName[] = "windtest.txt";
 static char header[] = {"time\twsp\twdir"};
 ```

-Setup loop to reset senors and ensure everything is connected properly.
+We can now get started with the bulk of the code.
+Here we will setup a loop to reset the senors and ensure everything is connected properly.

 ```
 void setup() {